woland-no-50/pi-nas/README.md

 ### Overview:
+- we are going to be doing all of these operations on a computer and zpool we will call `ztar`
+- What we are going to do:
 Create a linux filesystem on each disk (for  each drive (you basically just hit g, n, enter to accept default start, enter t to accept default end, p (to check over), then w to write to disk)
 Then we do the luks thing
 Then we write zeros to the unencrypted drive (so the data on the encrypted drive starts fresh and random)